Blood Wedding: Act two

-The morning of the wedding, Leonardo comes to see The Bride again.
-He speaks of his burning desire for her and the pride that kept him from marrying her before.
+On the morning of the wedding, Leonardo comes to see the Bride again.
+He speaks of his desire for her and the pride that kept him from marrying her before.
 The Bride, disturbed by his presence, attempts to silence him, but cannot deny that she still has feelings for him.
-The Servant sends Leonardo away, and the guests begin arriving for the wedding.
-The Father, The Mother, and The Groom arrive, and the wedding party moves to the church.
-The Bride begs The Groom to keep her safe.
+The Servant sends Leonardo away, and guests begin arriving.
+The Father, the Mother and the Groom arrive, and the wedding party moves to the church.
+The Bride begs the Groom to keep her safe.
 Leonardo and his Wife go as well, after a short and furious argument.

-After the wedding, the guests, the families, and the newlywed couple return to the Bride's house.
+After the wedding, the guests, the families and the newlywed couple return to the Bride's house.
 The party progresses, with music and dancing, but the Bride retires to her room, claiming that she feels tired.
 Leonardo's Wife tells the Groom that her husband left on horseback, but the Groom brushes her off, saying that Leonardo simply went for a quick ride.
 The Groom returns to the main room and speaks with his Mother.

 The guests then begin searching for the Bride and Groom, hoping to begin a traditional wedding dance.
-But the Bride is nowhere to be found.
-The Father orders the house searched, but Leonardo's Wife bursts into the room and announces that her husband and the Bride have run off together.
-The Father refuses to believe it, but the Groom flies into a rage and rides off with a friend to kill Leonardo.
-The Mother, frenzied and furious, orders the entire wedding party out into the night to search for the runaways, as the Father collapses in grief.
+However, the Bride is nowhere to be found.
+The Father orders the house searched, but Leonardo's Wife bursts into the room and announces that her husband and the Bride have eloped.
+The Father refuses to believe it, but the Groom angrily rides off with a friend to kill Leonardo.
+The Mother, frenzied and furious, orders the entire wedding party out into the night to search for the runaways as the Father collapses in grief.